Tech stocks rally after an early loss, leading market higher

 Technology stocks helped power the broad gains.
 Pricey valuations for many of the bigger technology companies give them more sway in directing the broader market higher or lower.
-Apple rose 1%.
+Microsoft rose 1.7%.

 Netflix is on deck to report earnings after the market closes Tuesday.
 Railroad giant CSX will report earnings on Wednesday, along with Tesla.
 American Airlines and Union Pacific will report their results on Thursday.